Six-Seven-Studios/Rust-Racers/README.md

   * 10% - Attacking Players / Other CPUs

 * 10% - Secondary Map and Skins
-  * 5% - Players can choose between two maps to race on: The original ~20 second map, and a larger, more difficult ~30 second map.
+  * 5% - Players can choose between two maps to race on: The original 5000px x 5000px map, and a larger, more difficult 8000px x 8000px map.
 The secondary map will test player skill by adding a higher density of obstacles and incorporating all of our terrain types.
   * 5% - We will also have one car model/skin for each member of our team

 ## Stretch Goals